To amend the Tariff Act of 1930 to protect personally identifiable information, and for other purposes.

 No timeline data available

-- Individual shippers and consignees whose personal information appears on shipping manifests
+Individual shippers and consignees whose personal data appears on shipping manifests

 Bill Structure & Actor Mappings